top of page

 Completing Step One and Beyond

-When headed toward the ground to complete the first step (block clearance), the leg should be dropped back down aggressively and quickly, with the trailing swing leg called into action rapidly and linearly as the body continues efficiently up the track.
+When headed toward the ground to complete the first step (block clearance), the leg should be dropped back down aggressively and quickly, with the trailing swing leg called into action rapidly and as linearly as possible as the body continues efficiently up the track.
 Without the "trunk discipline" alluded to above, it is more difficult to execute this rapidly.
 When completing the first stride (block clearance), the arms come from the "bird wings" position, and according to Remi, "during ground contact the arms should be driven down with elbows moving toward the trunk, then immediately back and forth into pumping running actions" (in coordination with the legs for the ensuing strides).

 Attached to Remi's Quote in the Previous Section

 "This arm drive downward increases loading momentum during compression of the supporting leg, while the swing assists in decompression and unloading the leg.
 The decompression also coincides with the following ground reaction forces and active hinged pull of the trunk over the foot.
 These forces and actions determine the speed of the second step and trajectory of the body's center of mass.
 The more powerful the foot torque and the faster the hinged pull (angular velocity), the more ground reaction forces are delivered from behind the forward moving body mass.
 This leads to a better horizontal acceleration.
-The athlete who executes efficient landing and hinged pull, eventually is possessed with tremendous eccentric strength in the knee joint muscles."
+The athlete who executes efficient landing and hinged pull, eventually is possessed with tremendous eccentric strength in the knee joint muscles.

-Hinged momentum is the rotary momentum the center of gravity travels from the point of ground contact to the final moment of takeoff, ie; from the landing from block clearance to leaving the ground into the next step.
+FYI - Hinged momentum is the rotary momentum the center of gravity travels from the point of ground contact to the final moment of takeoff, ie; from the landing from block clearance to leaving the ground into the next step.

 The Role of the Arms

-Drag the Foot?
+Drag the Foot (Toe Drag)?

 Adding Starting Blocks

 In this blog I'm being general about starting block use, check out my blog that specifically addresses starting blocks for a lot more details.
 When adding starting blocks to the learning progression, the platform to push off against to launch into the race is now angled forward, and the athlete is now to load the legs against that platform in order to explode into the race.
 This changes the positioning, supporting of body weight, balancing and pushing dynamics to some degree.
+Without blocks I believe it should not be that difficult for the athlete to achieve a good "feet under hips" and hips aligned with torso relationship while executing the start.
+When blocks are added, some athletes when in the "Set" position will still have the front foot visibly under the hips, while some others are able to have an effective alignment of feet, hips, and torso with both feet positioned behind the hips while loading the legs against the starting block pedals.
+Read my blog that focuses more on starting out of blocks to see what I point out that is important to look for during block clearance regardless of how the body is aligned.

-To simplify the use of starting blocks as much as possible, I like starting the athletes with the block pedal angles down to their lowest level.
+To simplify the transition to using starting blocks as much as possible, I like starting the athletes with the block pedal angles down to their lowest level.
 Occasionally you can find a set of starting blocks where the angle can go down to as low as 30 degrees.
-I like the athlete to have the option to have the front block down to the lowest setting and maybe the rear block a little higher, ie, 40 degrees if the front block is 30.
-In my mind, having the block pedals at the lesser angles allows the athlete to more easily learn to manage body weight and loading the legs toward and against both blocks, recruiting the glutes, and to more naturally launch up the track and into the race.
-Having the rear block at a greater angle than the front pedal allows the bottom of the rear foot to be further from the ground as is the case with other positions when blocks are not used.
-In my mind this helps the athlete more naturally position and balance the body and coordinate movements.
+My blocks (not on the market yet) go down to as low as 20 degrees.
+I like the athlete to have the option to have the front block down to the lowest setting and maybe the rear block a little higher, ie, 40 or 45 degrees if the front block is 30.
+I find that when having both pedals down to low angles it encourages the athlete to excessively straighten the rear leg when going up into the "set" position.

 Important Biomechanical Explanations